 Our Lady of Victory (OLVS) and other Catholic sites are selling them.

-These next are very good books for high school and for you to read ahead of time:
+These next are very good books for high school and for you to read ahead of time.
+No qualifications necessary.

 OLVS Heroes: Jim Fitzhenry and his excellent books:

-All for the Love of Mothers: Memoirs of a Catholic Midwife (Amazon), by Lisbeth Burger - (Excellent for you now, and the girls as they "graduate".
+All for the Love of Mothers: Memoirs of a Catholic Midwife (Amazon), by Lisbeth Burger - (Excellent for you now, and the girls as they "graduate" from high school.
 Read it before giving to your girls.)

 Forty Dreams Of St. John Bosco: From St. John Bosco's Biographical Memoirs (Amazon), by Saint John Bosco - Excellent for both boys and girls seventh grade and up.
 Do read it yourself to see it's wonderful power to encourage children to love Jesus and Mary and to practice virtue.

 The Scarlet and the Black: The True Story of Monsignor Hugh O'Flaherty, Hero of the Vatican Underground (Amazon), J.P.
 Gallagher - (About Msgr.
-Hugh O'Flaherty) like the movie the Scarlet and the Black but much better.
+Hugh O'Flaherty).
+It's like the movie the Scarlet and the Black but much better.
+I read the new version while two of our children compared to the old and we only found a few words that had been changed from the British to the American use: lory > truck, etc.

 Saint Thomas à Becket, The Holy Blissful Martyr (Amazon), by Msgr.
-Robert Hugh Benson - Great life of St. Thomas of Canterbury.
+Robert Hugh Benson - This tells a great life of a saint, St. Thomas of Canterbury.
+He was a Benedictine in King Henry II's reign.

 Stories of Padre Pio (Amazon), by Madame Katharina Tangari - Wonderful descriptions of the advice Padre Pio gave, some miracles, and the towns in Italy and the surrounding areas where Padre Pio lived.
 My favorite was about the Monk in the air stopping the whole air squadron from bombing his Monastery.
 Big surprise for the General!